Annie14254/employee-database/README.md

 ```

 ## Usage
-Clone the repository to your local computer. (placeholder)
+Clone the repository to your local computer.
+Execute the contents of the schema.sql and seeds.sql files in the MySQL Workbench.
+Then, open the integrated terminal in Visual Studio Code and run the command "npm install" to install the dependencies.
+Finally, run "node server.js" to start the application and access the employee database.

 ## Testing
 To test the application, run the following line in the terminal.